dtau00/tv-lwc-chart-drawing-tools/README.md

 ## Features
-* Toolbar for selecting drawings
+* Toolbar for selecting different drawing tools
 * Sub-tool bar for styling the drawing (color, opacity, thickness, line style, etc..)
 * Draw, Select, Delete, Edit
 * Auto save/load configuration and drawings
 * Synced toolbar control between charts
 * Synced drawings of the same symbol
 * Support for basic shapes : line, ray, vertical, horizontal, rectangle, etc...

+## Using
+See /src/examples/example-adding-data-html for an exaample of adding live data.
+Basically, dont add directly add new bars to the chart, update the plugin instead.
+This is needed to pad the chart for extended drawings.

 Things to finish for v1 Release
 ---------------------------------